-- 1. Open the computer cover.
-See "Opening the cover" on page 10. - 2.
-Access the system board.
-See "Accessing system board components and drives" on page 12. - 3.
+- 1. Remove the computer cover.
+See "Removing the cover" on page 10. - 2.
+You might have to access the system board components.
+See "Accessing system board components" on page 12. - 3.
 Locate the Clear CMOS/Recovery jumper on the system board.
 See "Identifying parts on the system board" on page 13. - 4.
-Move the jumper from the standard position (pins 1 and 2) to the maintenance or configure position (pins 2 and 3). - 5.
-Reinstall the PCI riser assembly if removed. - Lower the drive bay assembly and reconnect any cables that were disconnected.
+Move the jumper from the standard position (pins 1 and 2) to the maintenance or configure position (pins 2 and 3).